 ** Where water services infrastructure is vested in the ownership of Irish Water through a Connection Agreement, there is no requirement for a planning authority to take such infrastructure in charge.
 Where water service infrastructure has not been vested in Irish Water, it is initially taken in charge by the planning authority pursuant to Section 180 of the Planning and Development Act 2000 as amended and the water services legislation provides that it will subsequently be transferred to Irish Water.

 Liability for the above elements of a development shall remain with the developer until such time as they are taken in charge by the council.

-The documents below outline our policy (pre and post 29 September, 2008) and also include application forms in relation to taking in charge of private housing developments i.e. a development of two or more houses.
+The document below outlines our policy and also includes an application form in relation to taking in charge of private housing developments i.e. a development of two or more houses.